 In some cases it is helpful to execute reports without having to login first.
 Here ReportServer's solution is an easy-to-use servlet.
 The httpauthexport servlet allows to execute reports without the user being logged in.
 The URL to be used is:

-http://SERVER:PORT/reportserverbasedir/reportserver/httpauthexport user User name apikey An apikey that is defined as a user property
+https://SERVER:PORT/reportserverbasedir/reportserver/httpauthexport

 Apart from the usual parameters, you have to enter